 Introduction to computer science problem- solving, and algorithm development, using a high-level structured programming language.
 Designed for the student seeking an introductory course to computer programming.
 (A special fee will be assessed.)
 Prerequisite: Grade of C or better in MTHM 023 or satisfactory placement assessment score or divisional approval.

-Prerequisite: Grade of "C" or better in MTHM 023 or satisfactory placement assessment score or divisional approval
+Grade of C or higher in MTHM 081 or satisfactory placement assessment score in mathematics

 CMPR 168 - OBJECT-ORIENTED PROGRAMMING 4(5)

 A course in object-oriented programming including classes, objects, function and operator overloading, inheritance and polymorphism, templates, exception handling, input/output and file handling techniques and program documentation.
 The course includes a review of procedural programming.
 Laboratory required.
 (A special fee will be assessed.)
 Prerequisite: CMPR 166 or previous programming course and MTHM 171 or divisional approval.